defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/language/_index.md

 title = "Docsy"
 description = "Docsy does docs" languageName ="English"

-# Weight used for sorting.
+# Weight used for sorting

 weight = 1
 [languages.no]
 title = "Docsy"